gullerya/object-observer/readme.md

 - changes delivered in a __synchronous__ way by default, __asynchronous__ delivery is optionally available as per `Observable` configuration; [more details here](docs/sync-async.md)
 - observed path may optionally be filtered as per `observer` configuration; [more details here](docs/filter-paths.md)
 - original objects are __cloned__ while turned into `Observable`s
+  - circular references are nullified in the clone
 - __array__ specifics:
   - generic object-like mutations supported
   - intrinsic `Array` mutation methods supported: `pop`, `push`, `shift`, `unshift`, `reverse`, `sort`, `fill`, `splice`, `copyWithin`